efroemling/ballistica/README.md

 * **Q: When will BombSquad be released on iOS / Steam / Switch / Xbox /
 PlayStation / My toaster??**
-  * A: The 2.0 update will be the big 'relaunch' release and the plan is to launch on at least iOS and Steam at that time.
+  * A: The 2.0 update will be the big 'Re-launch' release and the plan is to launch on at least iOS and Steam at that time.
 I'm trying to get there as fast as I can.
 As far as consoles, I'd love to and hope to at some point but have nothing to announce just yet.